-- 1. There is maximum flexibility of the study conditions.
+Organisational and implementation details Course eligibility and assessments This overall course is allocated 15 European Credits (380 - 400 hrs).
+At the University of Windesheim, Zwolle, the course is in the category of minor programmes.
+At the Protestant Theological Faculty, Charles University, the course is an optional/elective module for social work (bachelor's studies, 3rd year), theology and diaconia (master's level) students.
+The course may become a part of the study courses offered to incoming Erasmus students.
+Other options of participation can be negotiated - e.g. the use of Erasmus training agreements (min. length of the stay three months).
+The partners can integrate existing English-language courses in theology and social work of both institutions in addition to this module/minor to extend the student's learning agreement.
+Practical issues 1.
+There is maximum flexibility of the study conditions.
 Some parts of the course can be studied on-site or online, both at the home and hosting (partner) institution.
-Only one form of teaching (face-to-face or online) will be organised for the study group in one academic year.
-Details will be clarified in line with students' enrolment. - 2.
-To meet the Erasmus+ requirements, the minimum length of a stay is seven weeks.
-In the practical part, students investigate aims, methods, principles, funding, organisation, and motives of one Dutch and one Czech project.
+Details will be clarified in line with students' enrolment.
+Students of the Charles University including Erasmus incoming students will enrol in the Student Information System (SIS) of the Charles University.
+Students of the Windesheim University will enrol in the Student Information System of the Windesheim University.
+The credits will be assigned to students by their university.
+2. To meet the Erasmus+ requirements, the minimum length of a stay must be respected.
+In the practical part, students investigate aims, methods, principles, funding, organisation, and motives of one Dutch or one Czech project.
 They observe, interview workers, volunteers, and participants, analyse documents, and participate in activities.
 They organise their own empirical surveys and collect supporting data.
-They describe and evaluate these projects in a structured way from theological and social work perspectives and also from an intercultural perspective. - 3.
-During the student's stay in the two countries the universities organise classes, learning spaces, and reflection moments to support the students and to deepen their theoretical and personal reflection.
-Partners can integrate existing courses as a part of the Erasmus+ learning agreement, to which 30 ECTS are allocated.

-At the Protestant Theological Faculty the following English-language courses are available:

-- Practical Theology: The History and Practice of Christian Initiation - Theological Ethics: Human Rights - Systematic Theology: Theology of Action - Practical Theology: Urban Mission Perspectives - Religious Studies: Theological Dimensions of Czech Cultural Expressions - Reading and Discussing Contemporary Theology
+They describe and evaluate these projects in a structured way from theological and social work perspectives and also from an intercultural perspective.
+3. During the student's stay in the two countries the universities organise classes, learning spaces, and reflection moments to support the students and to deepen their theoretical and personal reflection.
+Partners can integrate existing courses as a part of the Erasmus+ learning agreement, to which usually 30 ECTS are allocated.
+At the Protestant Theological Faculty the following English-language courses are available: - Practical Theology: The History and Practice of Christian Initiation - Theological Ethics: Human Rights - Systematic Theology: Theology of Action - Practical Theology: Urban Mission Perspectives - Religious Studies: Theological Dimensions of Czech Cultural Expressions - Reading and Discussing Contemporary Theology - Social Work in the Czech Republic Implementation details